Sunday 31 October, 1.45pm until 3.15pm, Student Union

 reader in migration studies, London Metropolitan University

-freelance journalist; producer and news reporter for Sweden's public service radio
+freelance journalist; producer and reporter for Sweden's public service radio

 trafficking programme co-coordinator, Anti-Slavery International